bhjortsberg/ambd_sdk/README.md

 # CrashCatcher integration

+This fork is adding a CrashCatcher example to the Ambd SDK examples.

-Crash catcher is integrated and an example can be enabled if setting `CONFIG_EXAMPLE_CRASH_CATCHER = 1` in `platform_opts.h` (on by default).
+The Crash catcher example can be enabled if setting `CONFIG_EXAMPLE_CRASH_CATCHER = 1` in `platform_opts.h` (on by default).

 When running the example the task will crash around 5 seconds after boot and the crash dump is printed to the serial console in hex format.

+CrashCatcher code can be found in `component/common/application/CrashCatcher` and the example is in `component/common/example/crash_catcher/`.

+The required CrashCatcher callbacks are implemented in `project/realtek_amebaD_va0_example/src/src_hp/crash_hexdump.c`

 ## Build instruction